sunzhe96/data-structures/README.md

 # Data Structures

 This repository contains my implementations of the data structures taught in a Data Structures Course of Coursera.
 The implementation is in the Go programming language.

+## Data Type

+The data structures implemented in this repository can only be used to store integer data which is the "int" type in golang.

 ## Below is the list of data structures I am working on.